cansik/open-azure-kinect/README.md

 - [x] Reading colour, infrared and depth stream from mkv
 - [x] Reading and parsing calibration data from mkv
-- [ ] Image alignment and point transformation (⚠️ not as accurate as the Azure Kinect SDK)
+- [x] Image alignment and point transformation (⚠️ maybe not as accurate as the Azure Kinect SDK)

 ## Installation